seattleflu/documentation/Onboarding.md

 Once you get your AMC account, go to [this link to get instructions for installing the VPN client](https://one.uwmedicine.org/sites/its/Networks/Pages/SSLVPN%20Frequently%20Asked%20Questions.aspx).
 (You need an AMC account to access this page.)

+#### Adding your home IP address
+Sometimes, we'll add someone's home IP address to our firewall's allowlist.
+To retrieve your public IPv4 address, once connected to your home internet, go to https://www.whatismyip.com/.

 ## Adding new REDCap users
 Before adding a new study member to any REDCap project, confirm the DTUA is executed with Robin.